nteetor/yonder/docs/inputs/submitinput.md

   reactive inputs, see [formInput()].
 parameters:
 - name: id
-  description: A character string specifying the reactive id of the input.
+  description: A character string specifying the id of the reactive input.
-- name: '...'
-  description: Additional named arguments passed as HTML attributes to the parent
-    element.
 - name: label
   description: |-
     A character string specifying the label text on the button